Reviewing the Type of Police Pursuit

 We sit down and talk about it.
 We put all the facts on the table.
 We start to make some strategic decisions on precisely what we're going to do moving forward – whether we're going to fight this evading case and let a jury decide the case or whether it's something I need to go to the prosecutor and judge, get a mitigation package together and show them what you're all about.

 Could you give them your version of the events?
-Explain to them what happened so we can get this case resolved, protect your rights, your freedom, and your reputation, and gets you out of the criminal justice system as fast as possible.
+Explain to them what happened so we can resolve this case, protect your rights, your freedom, and your reputation, and get you out of the criminal justice system as fast as possible.
 Contact the Hedding Law Firm for help.

 Related Content: